 Walk 3 of this series continues with the coast path between Tenby to Lydstep Haven.
 The walk started from North Beach and the colourful harbour, then around Castle Hill, notable for the Victorian era monument to Prince Albert, lifeboat stations and Tenby Museum.

 The route leads along a footpath at St. Julian’s Street with superb views overlooking Castle Beach and St. Catherine’s Island with Napoleonic era fort.

-Continuing along past the Imperial Hotel and through an old stone archway onto South Parade, to the right is an impressive medieval stone tower.
+Continuing past the Imperial Hotel and through an old stone archway onto South Parade, to the right is an impressive medieval stone tower.
 This part of the town is renowned for the impressive 13th century stone walls, towers and archways, which are grade 1 listed monuments classed as among the most important surviving medieval city walls in Britain.
-Tenby is known in the Welsh language as ‘Dinbych-y-Pysgod’ which translates as ‘the Fort of the fish’ and reflects the origins of the walled town which developed around the harbour in medieval times.
+Tenby in the Welsh language is ‘Dinbych-y-Pysgod’ which translates as ‘the Fort of the fish’ and reflects the origins of the walled town which developed around the harbour in medieval times.

 Turning towards The Esplanade, there’s another ivy clad stone tower and from the pavement footpath there are superb views from high above the South Beach.

-Reaching the end of the road at The Esplanade the path leads down a series of ramp footways onto South Beach.
-This mile long stretch of sand, a very popular spot for summer holidaymakers, merges seamlessly with Penally beach.
-It’s a lovely easy going walk along the shoreline at the waters edge.
+At the end of The Esplanade the path leads down ramp footways onto South Beach.
+This mile long stretch of sand is a very popular spot for summer holidaymakers, and merges seamlessly with Penally beach.
+It’s an easy going beach stroll walking at the waters edge.
 At the end of Penally beach the path climbs to a headland and it’s worthwhile taking a moment here to look back, it’s a stunning viewpoint of the coastline to Tenby.

 Join us again for the next stage of our walks on the Pembrokeshire Coast Path.